meteron-ai/hazy-hues/README.md

 # Hazy Hues

-This projects demonstrates how to use Meteron AI to generate and serve images using Stable Diffusion.
+This projects demonstrates how to use Meteron AI to generate and serve images using Stable Diffusion XL running on Lightning AI platform.

 Main features:
 - Image generation